Lesson Options & Pricing

 Piano PLUS Voice Lessons

-Play and sing together in a supportive, confidence-building way.
+Play and sing together in a fun, confidence-building way.

-Singing while playing piano is as fun as it is challenging.
-Piano + Voice lessons include everything we work on in a piano lesson, with the added joy and challenge of singing.
+These lessons are a great fit for anyone who already loves to sing and wants to bring their voice to the piano.
+Piano + Voice lessons include everything we work on in a piano lesson, with the added challenge of singing.

 • coordination between voice, hands, and ears